icebreakerone/ib1-technical-docs/docs/metadata.md

 `ib1:sensitivityClass`
 : The [data sensitivity class](glossary.md#term-Data-sensitivity-class) of this data set.
 In the current IB1 Trust Framework this should always be one of [IB1-O](glossary.md#term-Data-sensitivity-class-open),  [IB1-SA](glossary.md#term-Data-sensitivity-class-shared-A) or [IB1-SB](glossary.md#term-Data-sensitivity-class-shared-B), no other classes are permitted.
 The value of this property also determines the level of [API](glossary.md#term-Application-programming-interface) security imposed, with [IB1-O](glossary.md#term-Data-sensitivity-class-open) data sets being open data with no additional security, and the two shared data classes mandating [FAPI](glossary.md#term-Financial-Grade-API) security using the IB1 Trust Framework.

+Additional fields will be made mandatory for Scheme-confirming data sources by the Scheme Catalog Requirements Document.

-## Dataset mandatory metadata fields
+## Dataset metadata fields

-As Datasets will be discovered by browsing an index, they need additional metadata to aid d
+As Datasets will be discovered by browsing an index, they need additional metadata to aid discovery.
+The following fields are mandatory:

 [dcterms:description](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/terms/description/)
 : Longer form description of this data set.
 This is used in combination with the title and tags when people search for data sets, so aim to include probable search words in the description.